Ravn-Tech/website/posts/hypertag-file-organization-made-for-humans.md

 ## Architecture
 - Python and it's vibrant open-source community power HyperTag
 - Many other awesome open-source projects make HyperTag possible (listed in `pyproject.toml`)
-- SQLite3 serves as the meta data storage engine (located at `~/.config/hypertag/hypertag.db`)
+- SQLite3 serves as the metadata storage engine (located at `~/.config/hypertag/hypertag.db`)
 - Symbolic links and directories are used to represent your files and tags in the `HyperTagFS` directory
 - Semantic text search is powered by the awesome [DistilBERT](https://arxiv.org/abs/1910.01108)
 - Text to image search is powered by OpenAI's impressive [CLIP model](https://openai.com/blog/clip/)